Protesters Pack Logan Square Over Police Shooting Of Adam Toledo

 CHICAGO (CBS) — More than a thousand supporters of Adam Toledo, the 13-year-old fatally shot by police, were making their way to Chicago’s mayor’s house Friday night at 10 p.m.
 Hundreds packed Logan Square to voice anger over the shooting.

-Justice in their minds comes with what they are calling transparency by police.READ MORE: Families Fight To Keep Memorial Trees Offered Through Chicago Park District After Being Told Of Golf Course Plans
+Justice in their minds comes with what they are calling transparency by police.READ MORE: Ed's Driveway: Ford Mustang EcoBoost

 About 24 hours after the Civilian Office of Police Accountability released body camera video of the moment Officer Eric Stillman shot Adam with his hands up and unarmed, just a second after dropping a gun, the hurt resonates deeper.